-The goal of the City of Austin Parking Enterprise Division is to make parking convenient and user-friendly throughout the City.
+The goal of the City of Austin Parking Enterprise Division is to make access to curb space convenient and user-friendly through the regulation of public parking spaces.

 The right of way (ROW) is the area owned and/or controlled by the City and typically includes the street surface, sidewalks, and grassy areas between pavement and property lines.
 The boundaries of the ROW will vary depending on the physical conditions at any given location.
 Click here to view an image of the ROW.